SkylineCommunications/dataminer-docs/develop/devguide/Connector/InnerWorkingsSLProtocol.md

 # SLProtocol

 The SLProtocol process is responsible for executing the logic defined in the protocol.
-By default, five SLProtocol processes are running simultaneously and the elements of the DataMiner Agent are spread over these processes at startup.
+Starting from DataMiner 10.4.12, ten SLProtocol processes are running simultaneously and the elements of the DataMiner Agent are spread over these processes at startup.
+Previously, five SLProtocol processes ran simultaneously.

 > [!NOTE]
 > The number of simultaneously running SLProtocol processes on a DataMiner Agent can be customized.
 For more information, refer to [Setting the number of simultaneously running SLPort processes](xref:Configuration_of_DataMiner_processes#setting-the-number-of-simultaneously-running-slport-processes).